DPDK/dpdk/doc/guides/nics/nfp.rst

 	* PF vNIC service: handling the feedback traffic.
-	* ctrl vNIC service: communicate between PMD and firmware through control message.
+	* ctrl vNIC service: communicate between PMD and firmware through control messages.

 To achieve the offload of flow, the representor ports are exposed to OVS.
-The flower firmware application support representor port for VF and physical port.
-There will always exist a representor port for each physical port, and the number of the representor port for VF is specified by the user through parameter.
+The flower firmware application supports representor port for VF and physical port.
+There will always exist a representor port for each physical port, and the number of the representor port for VF is specified by the user through a parameter.

 In the Rx direction, the flower firmware application will prepend the input port information into metadata for each packet which can't offloaded.
 The PF